parsaeisa/Notes/DevOps/gitlab/teaching.md

 DevOps is a practice, not a role.

+Write a simple golang project that has just one function and a it's test.

+Put it on git and tell them to download it.

 ## Showing a usecase

 > There is an stage in development when lots of things happen there.
 This is a place that you can use many tools.